raspberrypilearning/anime-expressions/en/step_2.md

 ## Save your project

 Your project is saved automatically.
-If you return to the starter link in the same web browser then you will see your changes.
+Return to the starter link in the same web browser to see your changes.

 --- collapse ---